North Shropshire man jailed after fracturing police officer's facial bone in shocking attack as he tried to escape arrest

 Knowing he was already disqualified from driving PC Jack Harper started to follow the vehicle - which had previously been seized from the defendant.

-The court heard PC Harper lost sight of the car but drove to Cordwell Park, where Henderson-Jones was known to leave his vehicle.
+The court heard PC Harper lost sight of the car but, accompanied by a police community support officer (PCSO), drove to Cordwell Park, where Henderson-Jones was known to leave his vehicle.

-The officer located the car and saw the defendant and another man walking into a block of flats.
+The officers located the car and saw the defendant and another man walking into a block of flats.

-PC Harper followed and tried to arrest Henderson-Jones, who reacted aggressively, pushing the officer in the chest.
+The PCSO maintained their distance while PC Harper followed Henderson-Jones.
+In a stairwell he attempted to arrest Henderson-Jones who reacted aggressively, pushing the officer in the chest.